 If you’ve tried my EASY TIRAMISU RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Easy Tiramisu Recipe, my take on the classic Italian dessert, but with no alcohol and no eggs.
+aw eggs.
 This no-bake dessert is so indulgent and heavenly rich, made with those layers of coffee-soaked ladyfingers and silky mascarpone filling.
 It's a must-have dessert for any party or celebration.
-Ready in about 10 minutes. my tiramisu is the best dessert you can get.
-A family-favourite dessert no matter the season.
+Ready in about 10 minutes.

-Pour boiled water into a wide bowl and add 1 tsp of instant coffee.
+Pour boiled water into a wide bowl and add 1 teaspoon of instant coffee.
 Stir and then leave the coffee to cool completely.

 Use an electric mixer to beat the whipping cream until it holds stiff peaks.

-Dip each lady/sponge fingers one by one into the coffee for 1 second, making sure they are soaked, but not soggy.
+Dip each lady/sponge finger one by one into the coffee for 1 second, making sure it's soaked, but not soggy.
 We want them to hold their shape.

-Arrange the sponge fingers on a plate, then have a layer of the cream mixture, another layer of sponge fingers, and repeat until all the ingredients have been used, but make sure the top has the cream on.
+Arrange the sponge fingers on a plate, then have a layer of the cream mixture, sprinkle half of the cocoa powder, another layer of sponge fingers, and repeat until all the ingredients have been used, but make sure the top has the cream on.

 Sprinkle cocoa powder on top.

 Chill in the fridge for a few good hours, ideally overnight.